Convergence of harmonic maps: Proof of the Convergence Theorem

 where $C$ is a constant independent of $i$.
-Then there exists a subsequence of $f_i$ which converges to some $f$ in $C^k$-topology for $k\geq0$ and $f$ is also harmonic. \end{lemme} \begin{proof} By Theorem \ref{CGP}, the metric $g_i$ converges to $g$ in ${\cal{M}}(n,D,v)$ in $C^{1,\alpha}$-topology.
-Using Schauder estimate, $f_i$s have bounded norm in $C^k(M,g)$ for every $k\geq 0$ and so they are converging to a map $f\in C^k(M,g)$.
+Then there exists a subsequence of $f_i$ which converges to some $f$ in the $C^k$-topology for any $k\geq0$ and $f$ is also harmonic. \end{lemme} \begin{proof} By Theorem \ref{CGP}, the metric $g_i$ converges to $g$ in ${\cal{M}}(n,D,v)$ in the $C^{1,\alpha}$-topology.
+Using Schauder estimates, $f_i$s have bounded norm in $C^k(M)$ for every $k\geq 0$ and hence converge to a map $f\in C^k(M)$.
 We have

 and